 Thousands of e-commerce lose their business due to outdated software and insecure software.
 Hackers always look for software vulnerabilities that are usually found in outdated software and applications.
 So, stay up to date with your system's software and web software.
 A tiny mistake may lead to losing all your database and corporative reputation in just a few seconds.

 3. Install an SSL Security

 Data Security always should be on top priority whether it is a corporative database, or consumer's sensitive information such as; Credit Card Number, Bank Detail, Address, Email ID or Personal Identification Number.
 Therefore, SSL (Secure Sockets Layer) Certificates are widely installed on websites for getting a security padlock.
 It is a standard security technology that encrypts the information that is being communicated between a web server and a web browser.
 This encryption technology prevents Man in the Middle (MITM) attack or cyber-attacks.

 If you want to secure a single domain, you may install a Single Domain SSL certificate.
-On the other hand, if you are running a website with unlimited sub-Domains and wants to protect all of them, you can buy Wildcard SSL certificate for your e-commerce.
+On the other hand, if you are running a website with unlimited sub-Domains and want to protect all of them, you can buy a Wildcard SSL certificate for your e-commerce.

 4. Never Underestimate the Value of Security Plugins

 Ransomware Attacks are considered as the most malicious attacks in 2019 cybercrimes.
 In 2019, new e-commerce is being targeted by ransomware attacks in every 14 seconds.
 When you think of website security then you cannot ignore security plug-ins as there are many plug-ins out there.
 Sucuri security plug-ins, iThemes Security, Wordfence Security, Jetpack plug-in, etc. are some famous security plug-ins that protect websites from such attacks.
 Ensure to install those.